-- A1 Contemporary issues in international business environments. - A2 Economic and sociological perspectives of the roles of institutions and market coordination mechanisms for the organisation, structure and development of economic activity. - A3 Multi-stakeholder perspectives of the strategic management challenges of increased globalisation, including the implications of international organisation (mergers, acquisitions and alliances), relationships between headquarters and subsidiaries, and international aspects of corporate governance. - A4 Differences between competing perspectives of strategy, the extent to which managers exercise strategic choice in practice, and the implications of internationalised competition for long-term decision-making and change. - A5 The implications of leadership and top management team composition for managing within and across national borders. - A6 Theories in interpersonal perception, and appropriate behaviours when interacting with people of different cultures. - A7 Key features of managing human resources in the different phases of the organisational life cycle and the relationship between corporate strategy and HRM. - A8 Marketing theory concepts, international aspects of marketing and the importance of the external environment. - A9 Key concepts, current thinking and issues related to international institutional environments, oligopolistic interactions in an international context, and the effects of taxation and exchange rate fluctuations on MNCs' activities. - A10 Major theories in the field of international entrepreneurship.
+- A1 Contemporary issues in international business environments. - A2 Economic and sociological perspectives of the roles of institutions and market co-ordination mechanisms for the organisation, structure and development of economic activity. - A3 Multi-stakeholder perspectives of the strategic management challenges of increased globalisation, including the implications of international organisation (mergers/acquisitions and alliances), relationships between headquarters and subsidiaries and international aspects of corporate governance. - A4 Key concepts, current thinking and issues related to international institutional environments, oligopolistic interactions in an international context and the effects of taxation and exchange rate fluctuations on MNCs' activities. - A5 International aspects of financial management and the associated financial risks of international business. - A6 A systematic understanding and critical awareness of marketing and international marketing theory. - A7 An ability to apply relevant theory to particular international case studies, markets and issues. - A8 An advanced knowledge of analytical frameworks and tools useful to the measurement and explanation of market performance and consumer behaviour. - A9 The nature and scope of advanced research in business and management and marketing, including literature searches.

-- A11 The nature and scope of advanced research in business and management, including literature searches. - A12 Ethical issues and their implications in management practice. - A13 The key components of countries' business environment and specific examples of how environmental components differ across countries. - A14 Key themes in the field of international business strategy. - A15 The macro-, meso- and micro-level features of an emerging economy.
+- A10 Ethical issues and their implications in management practice. - A11 The key components of countries' business environment and give examples of how environmental components differ across countries. - A12 Key concepts, current thinking and issues related to the effect of cultural and institutional differences on international business structures and activities.

-The primary means of instruction and imparting knowledge and understanding (A1 to A15) is through lectures, supported by seminars, tutorials and practical classes whereby students can check their understanding through group work, discussion and problem-solving exercises.
+The primary means of instruction and imparting knowledge and understanding (A1 to A12) is through lectures supported by seminars, tutorials and practical classes whereby students can check their understanding through group work, discussion and problem-solving exercises.
 The use of case studies during the programme also aids understanding by encouraging students to consider the context(s) within which management operates.

-Students are encouraged to enhance this input by independent reading for which they are given guidance on relevant reading materials and how to use them.
+Students are required to enhance this input by independent reading for which they are given guidance on relevant reading materials and how to use them.
 Extensive training is also provided in appropriate research methods.

-Knowledge of the subject is assessed formatively through discussions, case studies, group exercises, role play etc. Summative assessments are in the form of individual assignments (A1, A2, A6, A8, A11, A12, A13), group assignments (A2, A3, A4, A5, A9, A10, A11, A13, A15), individual presentations (A2, A6, A9, A10), group presentations (A2, A4, A5, A9, A10 A13) multiple choice exams (A10), participation (A9) and seen/unseen exams (A3, A4, A5, A7, A9, A10, A12, A13, A14, A15).
+Knowledge of the subject is assessed formatively through discussions, case studies, group exercises, role-play etc. Summative assessments are in the form of individual assignments (A1, A2, A5, A6, A7, A8, A9, A10, A11), group assignments (A2, A3, A4, A5, A9, A10, A11, A12), individual presentations (A2, A4, A5), group presentations (A2, A4, A11), multiple choice exams (A5), seen exams (A4, A6, A7, A8, A12) and unseen exams (A3, A6, A7, A8, A10, A11).